 Adopting a more holistic lens is needed to situate all future development within its wider mountain context-both to preserve the most valuable environmental and recreational values in perpetuity, and to provide for future development of the kinds of housing and amenities in and around Cypress Village that most benefit the community.
+The Area Development Plan for Cypress Village and Eagleridge (see Schedule ii) reflects this hollistic approach.

-We have many watercourses flowing from the Upper Lands through our neighbourhoods to the ocean

-Residentially zoned lands represent a significant area of the Upper Lands
+We have many watercourses flowing from the Upper Lands through our neighbourhoods to the ocean Residentially zoned lands represent a significant area of the Upper Lands below 1,200 foot contour of area not dedicated as parkland below 1,200 feet owned by

-400 acres below 1,20 foot conto